LindellDN/firstchallenge/README.md

 -A concise title that is optimized for search engines.

--Appropriate comments of functions, and comment instructions for adding additional content in the futur
+-Appropriate comments of functions, and comment instructions for adding additional content in the future.